CyberNabbed/IntellegentTeamScheduler/README.md

 #     Intellegent Schedule Builder

-This is a desktop tool I built to solve a specific variant of the "Nurse Scheduling Problem."
+This is a desktop tool built to solve a specific variant of the "Nurse Scheduling Problem."
 It’s designed for helpdesk environments where you have a mix of early/late staff and need to fill specific phone and front desk slots without making the team miserable.

 <p align="center">
   <picture>